 Spring is in the air.
 And that can make staying focused even harder for kids who are easily distracted.
-With many weeks of school still to go, keeping your child on track is key.
+With many weeks of school still to go, keeping kids on track is key.
 These seven tips can help.

 1. Be a good role model.

-As the weather warms up, your child may not want to complete his chores.
+As the weather warms up, kids may not want to complete their chores.
 You may be tempted to slack off, too.
-Make a pact with your child: When you both finish your work or your chores, you’ll do something fun together outside.
+Make a pact: When you both finish your work or your chores, you’ll do something fun together outside.
 Then prioritize what needs to get done.

-Your child won’t be able to automatically tune out all distractions, especially his thoughts and desire to be outside doing fun things.
-But if he sees you resisting temptation and focusing on the task at hand, he’ll be more likely to do the same.
+Kids won’t be able to automatically tune out all distractions, especially their thoughts and their desire to be outside doing fun things.
+But if they see you resisting temptation and focusing on the task at hand, they’ll be more likely to do the same.

 2. Discuss rules and expectations.

 Rules and expectations are especially important for kids who have trouble staying focused.
-But your child may forget all about these things because of spring break, sports practice and other changes.
+But kids may forget all about these things because of spring break, great weather, and other changes.

-Remind your child what you expect—and what he can expect.
+Remind kids what you expect — and what they can expect.
 (You can even write it down and put it in a central spot.)
-When he’s done with chores, he can go out and play.
-Once he’s read for 30 minutes, he can watch TV.
-Being clear about these kinds of expectations can help your child focus on his work and get it done.
+When they’re done with chores, they can go out and play.
+Once they’ve read for 30 minutes, they can watch TV.
+Being clear about these kinds of expectations can help kids focus on their work and get it done.

 3. Stick to routines.